Death toll from relentless Israeli air strikes in Gaza soars to 48

 Please watch here: https://t.co/ynXGPpphcM pic.twitter.com/56GAUhRmwO

-Five people in Israel, including three women and a child, were killed by rocket fire on Tuesday and early Wednesday while 45 others have been injured.
+Six people in Israel, including three women and a child, were killed by rocket fire on Tuesday and early Wednesday, while 45 others have been injured.

 No details were shared on the identities of the two people killed in Lod, where Jewish and Palestinian Muslims live.